jhpark555/newdocu/docs/index.md

 4.2.
 Memory usage
 ---------------------
-The static footprint statistics for HTTP client are shown in Table 7, please note that the RAM size is 0 but it allocates the required buffer from system heap during the application execution.
+The static footprint statistics for HTTP client are shown in Table, please note that the RAM size is 0 but it allocates the required buffer from system heap during the application execution.

 | |ROM(Kb)|RAM, static analysis (Kb)|
 |-------------|-----|----------|